EE510: Fundamentals of Elementary Education

 · Observe in one class each of art, music and physical education.
 Complete form #3 for each observation.

-· Observe teachers utilizing different classroom management tools.
-Explain the tools and how they relate to the research, theorists and models taught in this class.
+· Observe teachers utilizing different classroom management techniques.
+Explain the techniques and how they relate to the research, theorists and models taught in this class.
 Write a 1-2 page reflection on classroom management (what you think it is and why it is important).
 Include a description of some effective class management practices.
 Link what you observe with what you learned about classroom management.
+Think about what theorist you have studied helps you with your understanding of class management.
+Be sure to underline the theorist’s name.
 You will also attach a copy of the two-page observation packet form #2 on classroom management when you turn in your reflection.

 · Assist individuals and small groups under the direction of the teacher.